 Registration is now open for the 2020 Transporting Students with Disabilities & Special Needs Conference and Trade Show.
 Register before Dec.
 13 to receive the Super Early Bird Discount rate.

-The event will be held in Frisco, Texas—a suburb of Dallas—from March 20 to 25, 2020.
+The event will be held in Frisco, Texas—a suburb north of Dallas—from March 20 to 25, 2020.
 Dozens of expert speakers and trainers will offer workable solutions and practical answers to pressing questions about transporting students with special needs—from preschool to adult transition services.

 Three special training sessions are available as add-ons: The National Highway Traffic Safety Administration Child Passenger Safety Restraint Training (which awards 5.5 CEUs upon completion), a four-hour workshop on the dispatch being integral to special needs transportation, and a hands-on emergency evacuation training and drills onboard a special needs school bus.
 These training sessions require an additional fee and have class size limits, so reserve your spot now.